Population Health Measures Overview

 • Address all drivers of health including clinical, social, behavioral, and environmental factors.

-This document provides a high-level overview and definition of population health.
+This content provides a high-level overview and definition of population health.
 It addresses considerations for population health quality measures with respect to the Measure Lifecycle.
-As population health measures evolve, so will this document.
+As population health measures evolve, so will this content.

 Introduction to Population Health